-Amid their heartache, an inroad was quietly made into the very household that created their pain.
+Amid their heartache, an inroad was quietly made into the very household that

 The midwives, Jochebed, and Miriam all held out hope that somehow their God would intervene.
 And he did.
 Pharaoh's daughter never could have known how much her sympathy and compassion would change the course of events in